mmonfils/neighborhood-lab-dsm/README.md

 Our tools lower the barrier to entry for community self-reliance.
 We aim for low-tech, transparent, and common-sense tools for everyday people, not outside specialists or corporate interests.

 ## Our North Star
 This project guides its work by following a unique project blueprint.
 With this approach, democratic federalism serves as our anchor with a local focus.
-This common thread connects our street-level mapping with two other sister projects under the Social Work Sandbox umbrella:
+This common thread connects our street-level mapping with two other sister projects and the Social Work Sandbox umbrella:
 * Social Work Sandbox, the "parent" project for our shared grassroots methods.
 * 515 Main Street, which supports our local economy and community initiatives.
 * The Brickyard Framework, which engages with policy, the government, and our legal system.